Skip to content

 4. Remember permission defaults - when you specify any permission explicitly, all unspecified permissions default to none

-5. Check repository access restrictions - By default, agentic workflows restrict execution to users with admin or maintainer repository permissions.
+5. Check repository access restrictions - By default, agentic workflows restrict execution to users with admin, maintainer, or write repository permissions.
 Use roles: all carefully, especially in public repositories where any user can potentially trigger workflows

 Understanding the security risks in agentic workflows helps inform protective measures: